MS&E DE&I Annual Report

-A great deal has happened since our inaugural 2021 DE&I Annual Update in the Department of Management Science & Engineering.
-This year’s report provides updates in four key areas of our progress toward making MS&E an inclusive place where students, faculty, and staff of any background can feel like they belong:
+This year’s Annual MS&E DE&I report includes information collected between September 2022 and May 2023.
+This is our third-year review and annual update on data and programming.
+We provide updates in four key areas of our progress toward making MS&E an inclusive place where students, faculty, and staff of any background should feel like they belong:

-We started this year by re-evaluating the core principles and values that drive our diversity, equity, and inclusion efforts in MS&E:
+The following core principles and values drive our diversity, equity, and inclusion efforts in MS&E:

 - A long-term commitment to improving representation across all areas of the department, and particularly a focus on broadening the early parts of the academic pipeline